Captive elephants: History

-Tame elephants have been recorded since the Indus Valley civilization around 2,000 BC.
+Tame elephants have been recorded since the Indus Valley civilization around 2,000 BCE.
 With mahouts, they have been used as working animals in forestry, as war elephants (by commanders such as Hannibal), for cultural and ceremonial use (such as temple elephants), as a method of execution, for public displays such as circus elephants, in elephant polo and in zoological gardens.

 The expression white elephant derives from a white elephant being considered sacred and therefore disqualified from useful work, yet posing a large ownership cost.
 The origin of the expression is from the story that the kings of Siam gave white elephants as a gift to courtiers they disliked, in order to ruin the recipient by the great expense incurred in maintaining the animal.

 Behaviour and training

 Elephants have the largest brains of all land animals, and ever since the time of Ancient Greek philosopher Aristotle, have been renowned for their cognitive skills, with behavioural patterns shared with humans.
 Pliny the Elder described the animal as being closest to a human in sensibilities.
 They also have a longer lifespan than most livestock.
-Elephants exhibit a wide variety of behaviors, including those associated with grief, learning, allomothering, mimicry, play, altruism, use of tools, compassion, cooperation, self-awareness, memory, and language.
+Elephants exhibit a wide variety of behaviors, including those associated with grief, learning, allomothering, mimicry, play, altruism, use of tools, compassion, cooperation, self-awareness, memory, vengeance, and language.

-In the wild, elephant herds usually consist of a matriarch that leads a stable group of related adult females and their young offspring.
-When male elephants reach maturity, they usually disperse from the herds where they were born and live on their own.
-However, some males join groups called bachelor herds, where they associate with other males during the times of the year that they are not sexually active.
+In the wild, elephant herds usually consist of a matriarch who leads a stable group of related adult females and their young offspring.
+When male elephants reach maturity (usually by the age of 12) they disperse from the herds and live on their own or join groups called bachelor herds, where they associate with other males during the times of the year that they are not sexually active.
 When males are sexually active, they enter a state called musth, during which time they roam widely, searching for available females.
 During this time, they are extremely aggressive toward other males they encounter.

-In captivity, providing elephants with a social structure that resembles a wild social structure is difficult, in part because moving elephants between different facilities to mimic male dispersal or facilitate breeding is a logistically challenging task, but also because the extreme aggression of adult male elephants in musth poses a health and safety threat to keepers and other elephants alike.
+In captivity, providing elephants with a social structure that resembles their own natural lifestyle is difficult in part given that moving elephants between different facilities to mimic male dispersal or facilitate breeding is a logistically challenging task, but also because extreme aggression of adult male elephants while in musth poses a health and safety threat to keepers and other animal species, and, to a lesser degree, to other elephants.